trimstray/test-your-sysadmin-skills/README.md

 <details>
 <summary><b><code>ls -l</code> shows file attributes as question marks.
 What this means and what steps will you take to remove unused "zombie" files?</b></summary><br>

-This problem may be more difficult to solve because several steps may be required - sometimes you have get `test/file: Permission denied`, `test/file: No such file or directory` or `test/file: Input/output error`.

-That happens when the user can't do a `stat()` on the files (which requires execute permissions), but can read the directory entries (which requires read access on the directory).
-So you get a list of files in the directory, but can't get any information on the files because they can't be read.
-If you have a directory which has read permission but not execute, you'll see this.

-Some processes like a `rsync` generates temporary files that get created and dropped fast which will cause errors if you try to call other simple file management commands like `rm`, `mv` etc.

 Example of output:

 ```bash
 ?????????? ? ?        ?               ?            ? sess_kee6fu9ag7tiph2jae
 ```

-1) change permissions: `chmod 0777 sess_kee6fu9ag7tiph2jae` and try remove
-2) change owner: `chown root:root sess_kee6fu9ag7tiph2jae` and try remove
-3) change permissions and owner for directory: `chmod -R 0777 dir/ && chown -R root:root dir/` and try remove
-4) recreate file: `touch sess_kee6fu9ag7tiph2jae` and try remove
-5) watch out for other running processes on the server for example `rsync`, sometimes you can see this as a transient error when an NFS server is heavily overloaded
-6) find file inode: `ls -i`, and try remove: `find . -inum <inode_num> -delete`
-7) remount (if possible) your filesystem
-8) boot system into single-user mode and repair your filesystem with `fsck`
+That happens when the user can't do a `stat()` on the files (which requires execute permissions), but can read the directory entries (which requires read access on the directory).
+So you get a list of files in the directory, but can't get any information on the files because file metadata can't be read.
+This may be caused by the security mechanisms (selinux or `seccomp`) preventing the stat() calls, file system corruption or by an underlying IO errors.

 Useful resources: